 There’s also a good dining scene, which mostly focused on American and local foods.
 You can easily find great burgers on the same menu as fresh salmon, and increasingly you’ll see other fun Alaskan local ingredients cropping up on the menu, like reindeer sausage, halibut chowder, and local blueberries on a quinoa salad.

-Scenery in Transition
+4. You’ll See Alaskan Scenery in Transition

 Personally, I find the ‘transitional’ seasons to be the most beautiful anywhere in the world.
-Just think about the leaves changing color every Autumn in Vermont or the Cherry blossom blooms in Japan each Spring.
-Alaska is the same way.
+Just think about the leaves changing color every Autumn in Vermont or the Cherry blossom blooms in Japan each spring.
+Alaska is the same way!

-In the Spring, Alaska slowly transitions from a land of black, white, and gray to one of greens and blues.
+In the spring, Alaska slowly transitions from a land of black, white, and gray to one of greens and blues.
 Waterfalls cascade down mountains that were once covered in snow and the few leafy trees slowly erupt into vibrant green tones.
-(In the Autumn, the trees and leaves take on red, yellow, purple, and brown tones to rival the colors you’ll see anywhere else in the world.)
+(In the autumn, the trees and leaves take on red, yellow, purple, and brown tones to rival the colors you’ll see anywhere else in the world.)

 Is Spring a Good Time to Take an Alaska Cruise?

 Sure!
-Most travelers to Alaska take a cruise when they visit, and there are several reasons to do this in Spring.
+Most travelers to Alaska take a cruise when they visit, and there are several reasons to do this in spring.

-Another reason people avoid cruising in Spring is that they want great weather when they visit Alaska.
+Another reason people avoid cruising in spring is that they want great weather when they visit Alaska.
 Southeast Alaska (the route most cruise ships take) is one of the rainiest parts of the U.S. Juneau, a common cruise port, averages 223 days of rain per year!
 Hashtag pack-your-raincoat.

-If you’re looking for a great company to cruise to Alaska in the Spring, try UnCruise Adventures.
+If you’re looking for a great company to cruise to Alaska in the spring, try UnCruise Adventures.
 I wrote a super-long post about my 7-night cruise in May 2017 which will convince you why I think UnCruise is the best way to see Alaska.